Modeling Plant Action Potentials under Photoperiod Stress via Hodgkin-Huxley Dynamics: State of the Art

-where $X$ is a gating variable ($n$, $m$, or $h$), $t$ is time, $\alpha_X(V_m)$ is the forward rate (opening) for gate $X$ as a function of membrane potential $V_m$, and $\beta_X(V_m)$ is the backward rate (closing) for gate $X$ as a function of $V_m$.
+where $\alpha_X$ and $\beta_X$ are voltage-dependent forward and backward rate functions, respectively.
+The exponents reflect cooperative gating: $\mathrm{K}^+$ channels require four independent $n$-gates ($n^4$), while $\mathrm{Na}^+$ channels require three $m$-gates and one $h$-gate ($m^3 h$)~\cite{abbott90}.

-Despite its origins in animal neuroscience, it has demonstrated remarkable applicability to plant APs, particularly in modeling voltage-gated ion channel dynamics~\cite{sukhov09, sukhov11}.
-More recent research has improved the adaptation of the HH framework to accommodate the distinctive temporal characteristics of plant APs, which exhibit a significantly longer duration compared to their neuronal counterparts~\cite{awan19}.
-A comprehensive biophysical model proposed by Yao et al.~\cite{yao23} for blue light-stimulated \textit{Arabidopsis thaliana} mesophyll cells incorporates voltage-dependent kinetics to characterize the temporal evolution of $Ca^{2+}$, $K^+$, and $Cl^-$ ionic currents.
-This refined approach effectively captures the plants prolonged kinetics characteristic, yielding to precise APs simulations.
+Despite its origins in animal neuroscience, the HH formalism has demonstrated remarkable applicability to plant APs~\cite{sukhov09, awan19}, with recent adaptations accommodating the significantly longer durations of plant APs compared to neuronal counterparts~\cite{awan19, awan21}.
+The biophysical model by Yao et al.~\cite{yao23} for blue light-stimulated \textit{Arabidopsis thaliana} mesophyll cells, describing $\mathrm{Ca}^{2+}$, $\mathrm{K}^+$, $\mathrm{Cl}^-$, and $\mathrm{H}^+$ ionic currents through voltage-dependent gating kinetics, constitutes the starting point of this work.
+Rather than retaining voltage-dependent rate functions, constant rate parameters $\alpha$ and $\beta$ are adopted here to reduce parameter dimensionality and improve identifiability when fitting across multiple recording days, while retaining sufficient flexibility to reproduce key waveform features.

-Although this model provides an exhaustive representation, it is computationally intensive due to the complexity of its parameterizations and the need to fit multiple dynamic variables.
-This observation leads us to propose a model in which voltage-dependent rate constants are simplified into constant parameters $\alpha$ and $\beta$, thereby reducing the computational load.
-This simplification allows for exploring the model's behavior under various conditions without the computational overhead associated with more complex systems.
-Let $V_m$ be the membrane potential:

-where $C$ is the membrane capacitance, $g_i$ and $g_L$ denote the maximum conductances for the ion channels associated with $Ca^{2+}$, $K^+$, and $Cl^-$, as well as for the leakage current, respectively.
-The variables $m$, $h$, and $n$ represent the probabilities that these ion channels are in the open state. $E_i$ and $E_L$ represent the reverse potentials of the ion channel and the leakage current.
-To enhance the realistic nature of the simulations, all parameter values used in the model have been selected based on a review of the relevant literature, as detailed in Table~\ref{tab:parameters}.